Search results

 Teachers are striking over pay as pensions and health-care costs are eating up budgets

-The Economist: “I LIKE CATS, unicorns and peace, but I love my teacher!” declares one sign, with two rainbows, held by a young pupil at Crocker Highlands Elementary School in Oakland on a weekday morning.
-She should have been at school, but instead she joined her mother and thousands of Oakland’s teachers outside City Hall. … Continue reading Teachers are striking over pay as pensions and health-care costs are eating up budgets
+“I LIKE CATS, unicorns and peace, but I love my teacher!” declares one sign, with two rainbows, held by a young pupil at Crocker Highlands Elementary School in Oakland on a weekday morning.
+She should have been at school, but instead she joined her mother and thousands of Oakland’s teachers outside City Hall.
+Oakland’s teachers are asking for higher salaries, support staff and more.
+Teachers in nearby Sacramento may be next to put down chalk and pick up placards.

 What We Learned From a Year of Americans ‘Risking It’ Without Insurance